omarissa24/BankingApp/README.md

 The Bank Management Application is a secure and user-friendly Windows Forms application designed for managing personal banking transactions.
 It provides a convenient way for users to perform essential banking operations like withdrawals, deposits, viewing account balances, and reviewing mini statements.

+## Installation / Setup

+To install the Bank Management Application on your Windows system, follow these steps:

+1. Install MySql.Data from your Nuget Package Manager.
+(Right click on dependencies -> Click on manage Nuget Packages -> Browse and Install Required Packages.)
+2. Add your DB_SERVER, DB_DATABASE, DB_UID, DB_PASSWORD in your system environement variables to connect to your desired database.

 ## Vulnerabilities considered
 The project takes into account some CWE List of known vulnerabilites, and attempts to put measures in place to safeguard against vulnerabilites listed :
 1. CWE-561: Dead Code